 Difference Between Linux vs FreeBSD

 FreeBSD, like Linux, is a free, open-source and secure Berkeley Software Distributions or BSD operating system that is built on top of Unix operating systems.
 FreeBSD is one of the most popular operating system distributions of BSD.
-Even though FreeBSD shares a lot of similarities with Linux distributions, they have major differences also between them in many important aspects.
+Even though FreeBSD shares many similarities with Linux distributions, they have major differences between them in many important aspects.
 Comparing to FreeBSD, Linux is widely popular in the market.
 University of California, Berkeley developed Bell Unix and was later updated and modified in multiple ways and later evolved as the current BSD.
 FreeBSD is one of the complete open-source BSD operating systems.
 In this topic, we are going to learn about Linux vs FreeBSD.

 Head to Head Comparison Between Linux vs FreeBSD (Infographics)